surpher/PactSwift/README.md

 Or peek into [/Sources/ExampleGenerators/][pact-swift-example-generators].

-## Verifying your client against the service you are integrating with

-If you set the `PACT_OUTPUT_DIR` environment variable, your Xcode setup is correct and your tests successfully run, then you should see the generated Pact files in:
-`$(PACT_OUTPUT_DIR)/_consumer_name_-_provider_name_.json`.

-Publish your generated Pact file(s) to your [Pact Broker][pact-broker] or a hosted service, so that your _API-provider_ team can always retrieve them from one location, even when pacts change.
-Normally you do this regularly in you CI step/s.

-See how you can use simple [Pact Broker Client][pact-broker-client] in your terminal (CI/CD) to upload and tag your Pact files.
-And most importantly check if you can [safely deploy][can-i-deploy] a new version of your app.

 ## Objective-C support

-PactSwift can be used in your Objective-C project with a couple of limitations, e.g. initializers with multiple optional arguments are limited to only one or two available initializers.
+PactSwift can be used in your Objective-C project with a couple of limitations, (e.g. initializers with multiple optional arguments are limited to only one or two available initializers).
 See [Demo projects repository][demo-projects] for more examples.

 ```swift
 _mockService = [[PFMockService alloc] initWithConsumer: @"Consumer-app"